-While all online platforms are beneficial when it comes to e-learning, some serve better than others based on the needs of the parties involved.
+While all online platforms are beneficial for e-learning, some serve better than others based on the needs of the parties involved.

 For instance, if a course is to educate a younger lot of students, it will have a higher retention rate if the chosen online channel offers finer provisions for engaging learners.

-That is, younger children tend to lose attention and get distracted much more easily than older students, which is why a direct, robotic style of learning on a dull and unimaginative channel will not yield the desired results that a more creative and engaging platform will.
+That is, younger children tend to lose attention and get distracted much more quickly than older students, which is why a direct, robotic learning style on a dull and unimaginative channel will not yield the desired results that a more creative and engaging platform will.

-Therefore, every trainer and teacher needs to carefully choose the medium to publish their course.
+Therefore, every trainer and teacher needs to carefully choose the medium to publish their course outline.

-And that’s just one aspect to consider when selecting an online system to access digital classes; there are many other factors at play as well that you need to weigh in to pick the right platform to sell your course.
+And that’s just one aspect to consider when selecting an online system to access digital classes; there are many other factors at play as well that you need to weigh in to pick the right platform to sell online courses.

 How To Decide On Where To Publish Your Course?

-Choosing a virtual portal to launch your course may seem quite straightforward, but it’s actually not, especially for beginners.
-Online forums for publishing education courses are types of learning management systems that allow trainers to reach students.
+Choosing a virtual portal to launch your course may seem relatively straightforward, but it’s not, especially for beginners.
+Online forums for publishing education courses are learning management systems that allow trainers to reach students.

 That is, LMSs are generally closed-group online platforms used in educational settings and corporate environments to train members in an organization.
 But general online platforms can be used by anyone.

-When picking out an online course platform, the first thing to consider is your top priority or goal; what do you want to achieve.
+When picking out a successful online course platform, the first thing to consider is your top priority or goal; what do you want to achieve?
 Of course, you want to make money, but how do you wish to do that?
 Do you want an established classroom, or are you okay with gradually building one for yourself?